Deckweiss/SteamLinuxGameDataLinking/README.md

 # SteamLinuxGameDataLinking
 Exposes game data from Steam Proton to the user for backing up saves, modifying config files, tinkering or modding.

+The install script will set it up so that the script runs on startup via KDE Plasma.
+That means that the folder is only updated after a reboot, or when executing it manually. .

 # Install
 Run the following command in a console: